Delve.ai

 How to create a marketing persona

-There are a myriad of ways in which you can create marketing personas.
-While it can seem like a huge task, if you follow the right steps, you can end up creating good marketing personas.
-Let us look at a simple step-by-step method using which you can create marketing personas for your brand.
+There are a myriad of ways in which you can create marketing personas – you can use an online persona generator or a buyer persona template.
+While it can seem like a huge task, if you follow the right steps, you can even create good marketing personas manually.
+Let us look at a simple step-by-step method you can use to create marketing personas for your brand.

 How to create a marketing persona